AronGabDelaCruz/Platform-Game-Knight/README.md

 ## Version
 There are differets versione depending on how many updatade i make.

-## How To Run
+## How To Play

-I'm still deloping the game so i'll update this part later on
+- Click on this link: https://arongabdelacruz.itch.io/knight-demon
+- It will drag you in a itch.io page
+- click on download
+- extract all the files
+- open the folder
+- click on the console verisione and play

 ## License
 This project is licensed under the MIT License.